-Well, two years in and 350 posts later I’m nowhere near running out of things I want to write about.
+Well, years in and hundreds of posts later I’m nowhere near running out of things I want to write about.
 And this week it’s someone from the Blogosphere, my original encouragers, the breast cancer community, who has asked me to take part in this chain.
 So how could I refuse?

 Having said all that then ‘Why do I write what I do?’

 Well I write because I’ve got things to say, places to show you and stories to tell.
 Causes to support and life and people to appreciate.
 And I write because I can.
 Because I find it easy and I love doing it.
 I also love writing as a blog because so many people read it and comment and agree and even argue with me.
 More on Twitter than directly on here, but I enjoy engaging with the people who read what I write.
 Before it became a blog this was just a website for the work I do.
 And on a good day it might get 30 views.
 Now the things I write are read by thousands of people.
 And I like that, having an audience, so I’m not just writing for my own amusement.

 Q2 How does my work differ from others of its genre?